flugg/laravel-responder/readme.md

 #### Custom Serializers

 If none of the above serializers suit your taste, feel free to create your own and set the `serializer` key in the configuration file to point to your serializer class.
-You can read more about how to create your own serializer at [Fractal's documentation](http://fractal.thephpleague.com/serializers/).
+You can read more about how to create your own serializer in [Fractal's documentation](http://fractal.thephpleague.com/serializers/).

 ### Error Responses